|

 In normal conditions this mix should germinate 6 weeks

-after a spring sowing, from then on provided the sward is kept open and a 'Thatch' is not allowed develop, species will continue to germinate and emerge, through
+from then on provided the sward is kept open and a 'Thatch' is not allowed develop, species will continue to germinate and emerge,

 to the third year.
 If Autumn sown this mixture should be sown late